-• N/A
+N/A

+Age: 75 Director Since: 2013

-Compensation Committee (chair), Nominating & Governance Committee, Conflicts Committee (chair)
+Committee Memberships: Nominating & Governance Committee (chair), Compensation Committee, Environmental, Social and Governance (ESG) Committee

-Age: 73

-Memberships: Nominating &

-Governance Committee

-Compensation

-Committee.
-Environmental,

-Social and Governance

-(ESG)

-(chair),

-Benjamin A Hardesty (Lead Director)
+Benjamin A. Hardesty (Lead Director)

 - Owner of Alta Energy LLC, a consulting business focused on oil, natural gas and energy infrastructure in the Appalachian Basin and onshore United States, since May 2010 - President of Dominion E&P, Inc., a subsidiary of Dominion Energy, Inc. (formerly Dominion Resources Inc.) engaged in the exploration and production of natural gas in North America, from September 2007 until retirement in May 2010.
-Joined Dominion in 1995 and served as president of Dominion Appalachian Development, Inc. until 2000 and general manager and vice president-Northeast Gas Basins until 2007 Director Since: - · Member of the Board of Directors of Blue Dot Energy Services, LLC from 2011 until its sale to B/E Aerospace, Inc. in 2013 - · Member of the Board of Directors of KLX, Inc. from 2014 until its sale to The Boeing Company in 2018 - · Member of the Board of Directors of KLX Energy Services Holdings, Inc. from 2018 until its merger with Quintana Energy Services in 2020 - From 1982 to 1995, served successively as vice president, executive vice president and president of Stonewall Gas Company, and from 1978 to 1982, served as vice president, operations of Development Drilling Corp. - · Served as an active duty officer in the U.S. Army Security Agency for two years and as a reserve officer - · Director emeritus and past president of the West Virginia Oil & Natural Gas Association and past president of the Independent Oil & Gas Association of West Virginia - · Trustee and past chairman of the Nature Conservancy of West Virginia and a member of the Board of Directors of the West Virginia Chamber of Commerce - · Serves as a member of the Visiting Committee of the West Virginia School of Petroleum and Natural Gas Engineering Department of Statler College of Engineering and Mineral Resources at West Virginia University
+Joined Dominion in 1995 and served as president of Dominion Appalachian Development, Inc. until 2000 and general manager and vice president-Northeast Gas Basins until 2007 - Member of the Board of Directors of Blue Dot Energy Services, LLC from 2011 until its sale to B/E Aerospace, Inc. in 2013 - Member of the Board of Directors of KLX, Inc. from 2014 until its sale to The Boeing Company in 2018 - Member of the Board of Directors of KLX Energy Services Holdings, Inc. from 2018 until its merger with Quintana Energy Services in 2020 - From 1982 to 1995, served successively as vice president, executive vice president and president and Director of Stonewall Gas Company, and from 1978 to 1982, served as vice president, operations of Development Drilling Corp. - Served as an active duty officer in the U.S. Army Security Agency and as a reserve officer - Director emeritus and past president of the West Virginia Oil & Natural Gas Association and past president of the Independent Oil & Gas Association of West - Trustee and past chairman of the Nature Conservancy of West Virginia and a member of the Board of Directors and the Executive Committee of the West Virginia Chamber of Commerce - · Serves as a member of the Advisory Committee for the Department of Petroleum and Natural Gas Engineering at West Virginia University - · Member of the Board of Directors of the Gas & Oil Association of West Virginia

-Has significant experience in the oil and natural gas industry, including in Antero's areas of operation.
+Has significant experience in the oil and natural gas industry, including in Antero's areas of operation, and received an Honorary Doctor of Petroleum Engineering from West Virginia University in 2024.